Linux and open-source have reached Mars

 Mars also has only a third of the Earth's gravity, and Ingenuity engineers will be happy if the drone just gets off the ground.

-In one interview of the IEEE , Timothy Canham, JPL Embedded Flight Software Engineer, explained that the helicopter's processor board is powered by a Qualcomm Snapdragon 801 operating at 500 Hz, not MegaHertz, Hertz.
+In one interview of IEEE Spectrum, Timothy Canham, JPL Embedded Flight Software Engineer, explained that the helicopter processor board is powered by a 801 Hz Qualcomm Snapdragon 500, not MegaHertz, Hertz.

-While this may sound very slow to you, it is much faster than Perseverance's processors.
-This is because NASA's processors and chips must meet standards NASA's Spaceflight Computing (HPSC).
+Although this may sound very slow, it is much faster than Perseverance processors.
+This is because NASA processors and chips must meet NASA's Spaceflight Computing (HPSC) radiation standards.

 These custom processors take years of design work and testing before being certified for spaceflight.
 For example, NASA's newest general-purpose processor is a variant of ARM A53 that you may be familiar with from the Raspberry Pi 3.
 Ingenuity, however, as a demonstration project can use a much more common and therefore more modern CPU.

-Canham states, “we literally ordered parts from SparkFun [].
-It's commercial hardware, we'll test it and if it works well, we'll use it.”
+Canham says, “We literally ordered spare parts from SparkFun [Electronics].
+It's commercial hardware, we will try it and if it works well, we will use it. "

 As for the software, Canham said,

-This is the first time we will fly Linux to Mars.
-We actually work with Linux system.
-The software framework we use is the one we developed at JPL for CubeSats and instruments, and we acquired it a few years ago.
-So you can have the software framework that flies a helicopter to Mars and use it in your own project.
-It's kind of a win for open source because we're throwing out an open source operating system and an open source flight software framework, with commercial parts that you can buy off the shelf if you want to do it yourself one day.
+This is the first time we will fly with Linux to Mars.
+We are actually running a Linux operating system.
+The software framework we use is what we developed in JPL for CubeSats and instruments, and we got it a few years ago.
+So, you can have the software framework that flies a helicopter to Mars and use it in your own project.
+It's a kind of open source victory because we are throwing away an open source operating system and an open source flight software framework, with commercial parts that you can buy from a shelf if you want to do it yourself one day.

 This open source software is F´.
 It is a framework that allows the rapid development of space flight software.
 F´ has been successfully developed in several space applications.
 It is adaptable but not limited to small-scale space flight systems such as the CubeSats, the SmallSats and, now, a self-propelled helicopter.